fastify/fastify/docs/Reference/Request.md

 - `connection` - Deprecated, use `socket` instead.
 The underlying connection of the incoming request.
 - `socket` - the underlying connection of the incoming request
-- `context` - A Fastify internal object.
+- `context` - Deprecated, use `request.routeOptions.config` instead.
+A Fastify internal object.
 You should not use it directly or modify it.
 It is useful to access one special key:
   - `context.config` - The route [`config`](./Routes.md#routes-config) object.
 - `routeSchema` - Deprecated, use `request.routeOptions.schema` instead.
 The
   scheme definition set for the router that is handling the request